WebDevLuke/OrionJS/README.md

 ```

 ## Modules
 In addition to helpers, you also have access to modules.
-These are reusable functions which make common DOM manipulation tasks quick and easy to implement.
+These are reusable functions which are attached to elements in HTML via data attributes.
+They make common DOM manipulation tasks quick and easy to implement.

 #### data-class
 DATA-CLASS adds functionality for any components with data-class and data-class-element attributes.
 It allows you to quickly define class-based click and/or swipe events on elements.

 ***

 `data-class` (Required)
 - A comma seperated list of classes you wish to add.

 ***

 `data-class-element` (Required)
 - A comma seperated list of elements data-class will target.

 ***

 `data-class-behaviour` (Optional)